geosolutions-it/ckanext-dcatapit/README.md

 * pull requests for documentation
 * funding for any combination of the above

-## Professional Support and Credits
+## Support and Credits
 This work has been performed by GeoSolutions with funding provided by Provincia di Trento and Provincia di Bolzano in a joint effort.

 The work is provided as is and no warranty whatsoever is provided.
+There is a public Google Group for support questions available [here](https://groups.google.com/d/forum/ckanext-dcatapit) but beware that support through this channel will be given on a best effort basis.

 Professional Support is available through our [Enterprise Support Services](http://www.geo-solutions.it/enterprise-support-services) offer.
-There is also a public Google Group for support questions available [here](https://groups.google.com/d/forum/ckanext-dcatapit) but beware that support through this channel will be given on a best effort basis.